mohamedirfansh/Canteen-Information-System/README.md

 ### Installing and running

-Install the required modules by running the following code:
+Install the required modules by running the following commands in your terminal:
 ```
 pip install pillow
 pip install tkcalendar